Papaveraceae: Phytochemistry

 Alkaloids: The isoquinolinic alkaloids present in the family are well known.
 They are derived from berberine, tetrahydroberberine, protopine and benzophenanthridine in Papaveroideae, and from spirobenzylisoquinoline and cularine in Fumarioideae, as well as from other groups that give them pharmacological properties: derivatives of aporphine, morphinan, pavine, isopavine, narceine and rhoeadine.

 Others: Other characteristic substances contained within these species include: meconic acid and chelidonic acid, as well as cyanogenic glycoside compounds derived from tyrosine: dhurrin and triglochinin; in the Fumarioideae while the Chelidonieae contain the free amino acid δ-acetylornithine.

 Flavonoids: Iridoids and proanthocyanidins absent.
 Flavonols, kaempferol and/or quercetin present.

 Many of these plants are poisonous.
 The Mexican prickly poppy is poisonous if taken internally and may cause oedema and glaucoma.
 Even if an animal, such as a goat, should persist in grazing on this plant, not only will the animal suffer but so will those who drink its milk, because the poisons are passed along in the milk.

 Fossil record

 The fossils of the late Cretaceous poppy Palaeoaster inquirenda from the Western Interior of North America occurs from 74.5 million year old deposits in the Fruitland Formation in New Mexico to 64.5 million year old deposits in the Hell Creek Formation in North Dakota.
 Dehiscent fruit fossils of Palaeoaster have been found at the excavation site for the well known Tyrannosaurus rex specimen BHI 3033.
 The seed capsule of Palaeoaster has some similarities to that of the extant poppy genus Romneya.

-Papaverites a fruit from the Eocene of Germany may be associated with Papaveraceae.
+Papaverites, a fossil fruit from the Eocene of Germany, may be associated with Papaveraceae.
 Chesters et al. (1967) mentions Papaver pictum from the Oligocene of England.